-The overall feel of the section was moderate to tough and one could have scored 90+ percentile by attempting around 14-16 questions with 85 % accuracy.
+The overall feel of the section was easy to moderate.
+One could have scored 90+ percentile by attempting around 10 - 12 questions with 90 % accuracy.

-A good student could have scored 90+ percentile by attempting 9-12 questions with approx. 85% accuracy
+A good student could have scored 90+ percentile by attempting 14-16 questions with approx. 90% accuracy.

-Questions (25-27) were based on finding misfit among the given four sentences.
-The key is to find the sentence that is lying outside the theme in the remaining three sentences and all were difficult except Q26 which was moderate.
+For non-RCquestions, it is advisable not to spend too much time on them.
+Questions (25-27) (TITA) were based on finding misfit among the given five sentences.
+The key is to find the sentence that is lying outside the theme in the remaining sentences.
+The questions were of moderate difficulty.

-Questions (32,33,34) were based on finding summary of the given paragraph and were difficult, moderate and easy respectively.
-The overall feel of this section was moderate.
-To score 90+ percentile one should have attempted 22-24 questions with 75- 80% accuracy.
+The overall feel of this section wasmoderate.
+To score 90+ percentile one should have attempted 20-22 questions with 75- 80% accuracy.

 The overall feel of the paper was moderate to tough, though for the students who knew how to manage the time available to the best i.e. not wasting much time in lengthy and difficult questions, could easily manage an overall good attempt.
-AR and DI were comparatively easy in this paper.
-As far as Quant is concerned it was difficult and most of the questions were from Arithmetic, Algebra, Number system and Geometry.
+AR and DI were mostly selective in this paper.
+As far as Quant is concerned most of the questions were from Algebra, Number system and Geometry.
 For verbal section, one should have good reading skills as there were 5 RC’s and also a few questions based on paragraph summary.
 One must focus on contextual vocabulary as well to understand and score well in RC passages.
-Moreover, questions like sentence rearrangement and misfit require analysis and knowledge of tricks to answer the questions.
+Moreover, questions like sentence rearrangement and misfit require analysis and knowledge of tricks to attempt properly.